UpfitDesign/Creality-Hi-Auto-Bed-Swap/print-files/readme.txt

-Right click on above files and 'save as' to your local hard disk.
+Right click on above files and 'save link as' to your local hard disk.